 - Work closely with support and sales to improve the customer experience

-Why Product Ops Is a Must on Your Product Team
+5 Reasons Why Product Ops is a Must on Your Product Team

-Businesses today have more technology than ever to develop and improve their products from apps that monitor customer usage, to digital prototyping solutions, to product roadmap software.
+Today, businesses have more technology than ever to develop and improve their products, from apps that monitor customer usage, digital prototyping solutions and product roadmap software.

-One of the many ways a product ops team can add value to the company is by administering these tools and creating the best practices for using them across the organization.
+A product ops team can add value to the company by administering these tools.
+Moreover, they can create the best practices for using them across the organization.

-A related challenge modern product teams face is the exponential increase in corporate data that the average business is generating every year.
-As a recent article in Forbes explains it, 90% of all data generated in world history was created in the last two years, and experts estimate the rate of new data generated each year will only increase.
+A related challenge modern product teams face is the exponential increase incorporating data that the average business generates every year.
+As a recent article in Forbes explains, 90% of all data generated in world history was created in the last two years, and experts estimate the rate of new data generated each year will only increase.

 With all of their other responsibilities, product managers face increasing difficulty carving out the time to review and analyze all of this data that will inform the strategic decisions about their products.

-Specialists build systems to capture, review, and analyze usage information and other key data.
+Specialists build systems to capture, review, and analyze usage information and other vital data.
 They present this data to product management to help PMs make better-informed product decisions.

 As a product team and its user base grow, administering and learning from experiments becomes increasingly complex.

-Moreover, different product managers across the team will likely have their own methods of devising, executing, and measuring the success of the experiments.
-Therefore, some experiments will yield less actionable data than others (because of how they were executed), and result in wasted resources.
+Moreover, different product managers across the team will likely have their methods of devising, executing, and measuring the success of the experiments.
+Therefore, some experiments will yield less actionable data than others.

-When no one is looking at the results of these experiments in aggregate, it creates a silo-based culture of product experimentation where the organization misses out on important trends and insights.
+When no one is looking at the results of these experiments in aggregate, it creates a silo-based culture of product experimentation where the organization misses out on significant trends and insights.

-Yet another valuable role product ops can play is to create a systematic methodology of product experimentation.
+Yet another valuable role product ops can play to create a systematic methodology of product experimentation.
 The product ops team develops processes to make experiments reliable, actionable, and easier to implement.
-They create a best practices template that product managers across the organization can use to run and report on experiments.
+They create the best practices template that product managers across the organization can use to run and report on investigations.